Drug Interactions between Allegra-D 24 Hour and Doxy 200

 Interactions between your drugs

-There were no interactions found in our database between Allegra-D 24 Hour and Doxy 200 - however, this does not necessarily mean no interactions exist.
-Always consult with your doctor or pharmacist.
+No interactions were found between Allegra-D 24 Hour and Doxy 200.
+This does not necessarily mean no interactions exist.
+Always consult your healthcare provider.

 Allegra-D 24 Hour

-- Doxy 200 is a member of the following drug classes: miscellaneous antimalarials, tetracyclines.
+- Doxy 200 is in the following drug classes: miscellaneous antimalarials, tetracyclines.

 - Anthrax Prophylaxis